zqzten/SecureChat/README.md

 # SecureChat

-A **secure** IM implemented with Node.js server and Android client.
+A **secure** IM system implemented with Node.js server and Android client.

 ## Setup